 Information is incredibly important for any expat and theexpatchronicles.com is full of the right kinds of information that can only be of service to you.
 If you would just take a look at what this site has to offer, you would quickly realize that it’s one of the more valuable resources you could ask for.
 It’s where the owner, Julie provides readers with context as to what they can expect when they move to The Netherlands, especially for those who come from different backgrounds and cultures.
 As the name suggests, it’s a chronicle of her Dutch adventures.

 The author of drieculturen.blogspot.com is Janneke Muyselaar-Jellema who has lived quite the interesting life.
 From Africa, she went to The Netherlands to study and has become a resident ever since.
 However, Janneke is absolutely in love with traveling, which is why this site can be so useful.
 What’s more, the site also deals with raising children in another culture, which can be quite difficult.
-With contents like “Where are the male expat or third culture kid voices?” to help you out, adjusting won’t be that difficult.
+The author is even writing a book titled “Moving with Kids, Challenges, & Choices, all about making international moves with kids.”
+So be sure to watch out for that..

 A writer, traveller, food enthusiast and more, Ali of amsterdamandbeyond.com is someone who a lot of readers can definitely identify with.
 For expats, the site can be a treasure trove of information that can help them adjust to the kind of lifestyle that they are going to lead once they are in Amsterdam.
 The resource is also quite the dependable source of tips for travellers who might want to visit other countries someday.
 You definitely don’t want to pass up this chance to benefit from this site’s contents.